Heaton Park: Music

-Since the 1980s a number of open air pop concerts have been held in the park, headlined by popular bands of the day such as Travis and Supergrass.
+Since the 1980s a number of open air rock concerts have been held in the park, headlined by popular bands of the day such as Travis and Supergrass.
 The park has been the venue for the BBC's "Proms in the Park" on a number of occasions.

 Manchester band, Oasis, performed to a total audience of 210,000 over three nights in June 2009.
 In June 2012, Manchester band The Stone Roses played three sold-out shows at Heaton Park as part of their Reunion Tour.
 It was announced in February 2013 that Manchester's annual Parklife Weekender music festival will be held at Heaton Park for the foreseeable future.

 Manchester band Courteeners played their biggest headline show to date at the park on 5 June 2015.

 On 1 July 2016, the park hosted a concert and exhibition as part of the National Commemoration of the Centenary of the Battle of the Somme, which was centred on Manchester.
 An act of Remembrance at the Cenotaph in St Peter's Square, Manchester was followed by the National Commemorative Service in Manchester Cathedral.
 People were invited to make a commemorative tile, with the results laid as a path through the park.
 An evening concert at Heaton Park featured a national children's choir, archive film, dance, spoken word and Manchester's Hallé Orchestra.
 The Experience Field (where visitors could learn more about life on the home and western fronts in 1916) was located in and around Heaton Hall.